-Statistically, divorce fillings spike after December 31st.
-It’s probably no surprise: couples who make a commitment to push through the holidays often decide that their differences really are irreconcilable once the holiday fervor dies down.
-No wonder that many divorce attorneys think of the first business day after the New Year’s holiday as “divorce day,” then.
+Statistically, divorce filings spike after December 31st.
+It’s common for couples who make a commitment to push through the holidays often decide that their differences really are irreconcilable once the holidays are over.
+May divorce attorneys think of the first business day after the New Year’s holiday as “divorce day”.
 If divorce is in the cards for you in the new year, here are six resolutions you should make to ensure the process is as smooth and favorable as possible.

 Amicable divorces may be finalized without using attorneys, but if there’s the potential for any contention, having a lawyer on your side can help greatly.
 Meeting with several divorce attorneys can help you find the one that you are the most comfortable with and who fits your needs the best prior to retaining him or her.

 Understanding both what you owe (jointly and as individuals) and what your assets are is key to reaching a divorce settlement.
 Take full stock of both.
 Your lawyer can guide you, but it often helps to make a preliminary list of who you believe should be responsible for which debts and who you think is entitled to which assets.
 Carrying out this step can also help you understand (with help from your lawyer) what to expect in terms of alimony and child support.

 It can be tempting to bash your future ex-spouse on social media; don’t.
 Everything that you post on social media can become a potential issue in your divorce proceedings.
 You may even want to go back through your existing social media posts and self-edit.
 If you do need to vent, do it offline with friends and family who can lend a helpful ear.